mojcaostir/calda-challenge/README.md

 This will create two users [mojca.ostir@gmail.com](mailto:mojca.ostir@gmail.com), [mojca.ostir+1@gmail.com](mailto:mojca.ostir+1@gmail.com).
 Password for both is `Password123!`.

-It will also create 3 orders (≥2 lines each) and 1 payment.
+It will also create 3 orders (≥2 lines each).

 This step is idempotent.